rmzelle/ref-extractor/README.md

   *Scenario*: You wish to create a collection for the items you've cited in a manuscript.
 * **Count** the number of times each item has been cited.

+  *Scenario*: You wish to find and remove references cited once or twice to reduce your manuscript’s word count.
 * **Identify** the [Citation Style Language](https://citationstyles.org/) citation style used in the document.

 ## Tips for use